d3vilh/openvpn-ui/README.md

 During the next container start, docker will use image tag from this file to deploy new container.

 ##### Upgrade Steps
-1. Pull new image to your host, old image with the same tag will be replaced with the new one:
+1. Pull new image to your host.
+Old image will be replaced:
 ```shell
 docker pull d3vilh/openvpn-ui:latest
 ```
-2. Confirm new image is pulled:
+2. Confirm new image is pulled with desired version:
 ```shell
 docker inspect --format='{{json .Config.Labels}}' d3vilh/openvpn-ui:latest
 {"maintainer":"Mr.Philipp <d3vilh@github.com>","version":"0.6"}